 A company lists its shares in the primary market through an Initial Public Offering or IPO.
 Through an IPO, a company sells its shares for the first time to the public.
 An IPO opens for a particular period.
 Within this window, investors can bid for the shares and buy them at the issue price announced by the company.

 Once the subscription period is over, the shares are allotted to the bidders.
 The companies are then called public because they have given out their shares to the common public.

 The last step involves listing the company on the stock market, which means that the stock issued during the IPO can now freely be bought and sold.
 The secondary stock market is where shares of a company are traded after being initially offered to the public in the primary market.
-It is a market where buyers and sellers meet directly.

 Trading in the Stock Market

 Once listed on the stock exchanges, the stocks issued by companies can be traded in the secondary market.
 This buying and selling of stocks listed on the exchanges are done by stockbrokers /brokerage firms, that act as the middleman between investors and the stock exchange.